strategdk/python-chatgpt/README.md

 Modified so desired programming language can be selected with parameter.

+Based on
-Based on TechWorld with Nana
+TechWorld with Nana
+Python Automation with ChatGPT

 ## Usage